 Creating a pipeline

-You can create a simple pipeline by using the GUI pipeline editor.
-The pipeline uses the notebook that you used earlier to train a model and then save it to S3 storage.
+You can create a pipeline by using the GUI pipeline editor.
+This pipeline automates the notebook workflow that you used earlier to train a model and save it to S3 storage.

 Prerequisites

-• You configured a pipeline server as described in Enabling data science pipelines.
+• You configured a pipeline server as described in Enabling AI pipelines.

 • If you configured the pipeline server after you created your workbench, you stopped and then started your workbench.